What Is Lichen Sclerosus?

 Although there's no cure for lichen sclerosus, there are treatments that can help.

 If you have it on your genitals, you should get it treated, even if you don't have symptoms.
-When left untreated, it can lead to problems with sex or urination.
-Patches on other parts of the body usually go away with time.
+You're more likely to have sex and urinary complications if you don't treat it.
+Patches on other parts of your body may go away with time.

 You may need to use these creams or ointments for a long period of time to keep the condition from coming back.